Shopify/quilt/packages/web-worker/README.md

 expose(api);
 ```

 This imaginary module is then compiled using a child compiler in Webpack.
 The loader then takes the resulting asset metadata from compiling the worker, and makes that information the exported data from the original `./worker` module.
-Finally, `createWorker()` takes this metadata (which includes the main script tag that should be loaded in the worker) and, when called, creates a new `Worker` instance using a `Blob` that simply `importScripts` the main script for the worker.
+Finally, `createWorkerFactory()` takes this metadata (which includes the main script tag that should be loaded in the worker) and, when called, creates a new `Worker` instance using a `Blob` that simply `importScripts` the main script for the worker.

 The actual communication between the parent and worker is the most complex part of this library.
 The basic idea is that, when a method of the worker is called from the main thread, it is turned in to a message that deeply serializes all of the arguments.
 The worker receives that message (via `postMessage`) and calls the relevant export from the worker module.
 The return result is then serialized and sent back to the parent (again, via `postMessage`).